*Updated October 10th, 2023

 Cat-Friendly Hotels & Lodging

 Because finding a place to stay that allows cats can be challenging, I’ve compiled a list of cat-friendly hotel chains.
-That being said, pet policies can vary from location to location, so always call first and confirm that cats are welcome.
+That being said, pet policies can vary from location to location, so always call first and confirm that the specific location you’re looking at will welcome cats.

 All Locations Cat-Friendly / No Fees